Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping foils in tandem configuration

-The effect of the tandem configuration on the propulsive performance of the downstream foil can be investigated by observing the vortex interaction mechanism of the upstream foil's wake with the downstream foil.
-This is shown in the wake signature diagram by visualizing the Z-vorticity contours at different instances for the gap ratios $g/c_d = 4$ and $g/c_d = 7$ in Figs. \ref{ZVor_tandem_g4_h0u} and \ref{ZVor_tandem_g7_h0u} respectively.
-For $g/c_d = 4$, at $h_0^u/c_d = 0.2$, the CCW vortex just passes the upper surface of the foil in close proximity at $t/T = 0.28$ (I-3) which leads to the LEV getting pulled on the upper surface during the downstroke.
-This gives the favorable condition for thrust generation.
-As the heave amplitude is increased to $h_0^u/c_d = 0.6 - 1$, the interaction becomes unfavorable as the CCW vortex interacts with the upper and lower surface of the foil very early in the downstroke, leading to premature shedding of the LEV.
+This is shown in the wake signature diagram by visualizing the Z-vorticity contours at different instances for the gap ratios $g/c_d = 4$ and $g/c_d = 7$ in Figs. \ref{ZVor_tandem_g4_h0u} and \ref{ZVor_tandem_g7_h0u}, respectively.
+For $g/c_d = 4$, at $h_0^u/c_d = 0.2$, the CCW vortex just passes the upper surface of the foil in close proximity at $t/T = 0.28$ (I-3) which leads to the LEV getting pulled on the upper surface during the downstroke (see Fig. \ref{ZVor_tandem_g4_h0u}(a)).
+This gives the favorable condition for thrust generation near the mid-stroke.
+The negative and positive pressure on the upper and lower surface of the downstream foil respectively is represented by the arrow diagram in the figure.
+As the heave amplitude is increased to $h_0^u/c_d = 0.6 - 1$, the interaction becomes unfavorable as the CCW vortex interacts with the upper and lower surface of the foil fairly early in the downstroke (see Figs. \ref{ZVor_tandem_g4_h0u}(b) and (c)).
+This early interaction takes away the CW vorticity from the upper surface eventually leading to premature shedding of the LEV.
+Furthermore, the interaction also supplies the CCW vorticity to the lower surface of the foil strengthening the shear layer resulting in suction pressure on the lower surface (Figs. \ref{ZVor_tandem_g4_h0u}(b) and (c)).

 At $g/c_d = 7$, the variation of the mean thrust coefficient is opposite to that of $g/c_d = 4$.
-Although all the $h_0^u/c_d$ cases generate positive thrust or are favorable conditions, as the $h_0^u/c_d$ increases, the interaction of the CW vorticity with the downstream foil occurs earlier (I-1 and I-4) during the downstroke, as can be seen in Fig. \ref{ZVor_tandem_g7_h0u}.
+Although all the $h_0^u/c_d$ cases generate positive thrust or are favorable conditions; with increase in $h_0^u/c_d$, the interaction of the CW vorticity with the downstream foil occurs earlier (I-1 and I-4) during the downstroke, as can be seen in Fig. \ref{ZVor_tandem_g7_h0u}.
 For example, this interaction occurs at $t/T = 0.42$ (almost the end of downstroke) for $h_0^u/c_d = 0.2$ (Fig. \ref{ZVor_tandem_g7_h0u}(a)) but occurs at the start of the downstroke $t/T = 0.03$ for $h_0^u/c_d = 1$ (Fig. \ref{ZVor_tandem_g7_h0u}(c)).
-This earlier interaction generates a larger LEV during the prime configuration of the downstroke where the projected surface area of the foil to the freestream is the largest, thus leading to higher thrust.
+This earlier interaction generates a larger LEV (as vorticity is supplied due to constructive interaction on the upper surface) during the prime configuration of the downstroke where the projected area of the foil to the freestream direction is the largest, thus leading to higher thrust.

-\subsection{Effect of heave amplitude of downstream foil on propulsion}
+\subsection{Effect of heave amplitude of downstream foil $(h_0^d)$ on propulsion}

 Next, we understand the effect of varying the heave amplitude of the downstream foil on its propulsive performance.
 To accomplish this, we fix the heave amplitude of the upstream foil $h^u_0/c_d = 1$, the pitch amplitudes as $\theta_0^u = \theta_0^d = 30^{\circ}$ and the non-dimensional flapping frequency is selected as $f^* = 0.2$.
 The heave amplitude of the downstream foil is varied in the range $h_0^d/c_d \in [0, 1]$.